7cOs/autoLogOff/README.md

 # AutoSignOut

 ## Description
-Sign out of Windows OS automatically
+Sign out of Windows OS

 ## Purpose
 Expedites Windows OS sign out by implementing that process via a simple icon (.jar (exe) file) stored on the user's desktop.